MananKGarg/Kaggle/Kaggle Python/README.md

-This the certificate of the python course I completed on Kaggle.
-My notes for this course are in the Python repository.
+These are the notes of Kaggle Python microcourse.
+The certificate is also there in the repository.